EatOreo/GrailScrape/README.md

 findLinks();
 ```

-When scrolled to bottom of searches vvv
+When scrolled to bottom of searches paste this in developer console:

 ```javascript
 let data = Array.from(targetLinks).join('\n');